 Mitchel returned to New York in October 1874.
 In February 1875 he learned of a forthcoming by-election in Co.
 Tipperary and, despite his worsening health, sailed to Ireland to contest the seat, arriving at Queenstown on 17 February to find he had already been elected the previous day.
 Parliament declared him ineligible as an undischarged felon, but Mitchel announced he would stand as often as he was unseated.
 After resting in Cork, he travelled to Dromalane, and on 11 March another poll took place in which Mitchel soundly beat the tory candidate.
 Over the next few days his health declined rapidly, and he died 20 March 1875 at Dromalane.
 He was buried in his parents’ grave in the unitarian cemetery, High St., Newry, where a monument was later erected by his widow; he was also commemorated by a statue in Newry.
 His wife and three of his children survived him: James (1840–1908), a New York City fire marshal whose son John Purroy Mitchel (1879–1918) became mayor of New York (1913–17), Mary (1846–1910), and Isabel (1853–83?); Henrietta (1842–63) had died in a Paris convent.

-Reputation and Influence Mitchel has often been singled out as exemplifying the unacceptable face of Irish nationalism.
-The harshness of his views, especially his violent hatred of Britain and his support for slavery, has troubled moderate nationalists, and does much to explain his neglect in recent decades.
+Mitchel has often been singled out as exemplifying the unacceptable face of Irish nationalism.
+The harshness of his views, especially his enthusiastic support for slavery, came to be seen as more and more repellent, and does much to explain his neglect in recent decades.
 Moreover, he was not made for compromise or co-operation and his inability to work with others often left him politically marginalised.
 He was, however, one of the most powerful polemical journalists of the nineteenth century and his influence on Irish nationalism was immense.
 Little of his thought was original, but it was expressed with a fierce intensity that made it memorable.
 In particular, the blistering anglophobic rhetoric of his Jail journal captivated generations of Irish nationalists.
 His portrayal of the famine as deliberate genocide became central to nationalist orthodoxy, and his bitter hatred of British rule and contempt for parliamentary politics did much to inspire Fenianism.
 As disillusionment with classic nineteenth-century liberalism grew, Mitchel's words fell on increasingly receptive ears.
 Arthur Griffith (qv) was strongly influenced by his fiery journalistic style and took up many of his ideas, notably his denunciation of free trade as the battering-ram of British imperialism.
 Patrick Pearse (qv) regarded the Jail journal as one of the gospels of Irish nationalism, and enthusiastically adopted Mitchel's belief that an abject nation could only redeem itself through the effusion of blood.